 Chomsky (1995) proposes a relational definition of Specs and complements where the first element merged with a head is a complement, everything else is a Spec.
 This in itself favors complements over Specs (capturing the MAR intuition); in fact, there cannot be a Spec unless there is a complement.
-GB structure building was not like that, it was perfectly fine to have a Spec without a complement, as in (19) (under the Predicate Internal Subject hypothesis).
+GB structure building was not like that, it was perfectly fine to have a Spec without a complement, as in (20) (under the Predicate Internal Subject hypothesis).

 This is not possible in BPS.
-Attempting something of this sort would only give us a structure that is appropriate for an ergative verb, where the sole argument is base-generated as an object, i.e. a complement (see (20), where VP is used for ease of exposition; the same holds for the bar-level in (21)).
+Attempting something of this sort would only give us a structure that is appropriate for an ergative verb, where the sole argument is base-generated as an object, i.e. a complement (see (21), where VP is used for ease of exposition; the same holds for the bar-level in (22)).
 The reason for this is simple: there cannot be a Spec unless there is a complement in BPS, which, as noted above, captures the MAR intuition by favoring complements.

-In fact, this is what gave rise to vP: if the external argument is going to be a Spec, the head that introduces it must take a complement, otherwise it could not take a Spec (vP is then there essentially due to MAR concerns).
+In fact, this is what gave rise to vP as a projection that introduces the external argument: if the external argument is going to be a Spec, the head that introduces it must take a complement, otherwise it could not take a Spec (vP is then there essentially due to MAR concerns).